-- Although market participants passed the three pivotal supplier test in all cleared hours in the first three months of 2019, the day-ahead scheduling reserve market structure remains evaluated as not competitive based on persistent structural issues. - Participant behavior was evaluated as mixed because while most offers were equal to marginal costs, a significant proportion of offers reflected economic withholding. - Market performance was evaluated as competitive because there were adequate offers in every hour to satisfy the requirement and the clearing prices reflected those offers, although there is concern about offers above the competitive level affecting prices.
-Offers above \$0.00 were part of the clearing price in 96.2 percent of cleared hours when the clearing price was above \$0.00, but the clearing price was greater than \$0.00 in only 78 hours. - Market design was evaluated as mixed because the DASR product does not include performance obligations.
+- The DASR market would have failed a three pivotal supplier test in 4.9 percent of cleared hours in the first six months of 2019.
+The day-ahead scheduling reserve market structure remains evaluated as not competitive based on persistent structural issues. - Participant behavior was evaluated as mixed because while most offers were equal to marginal costs, a significant proportion of offers reflected economic withholding. - Market performance was evaluated as competitive because there were adequate offers in every hour to satisfy the requirement and the clearing prices reflected those offers, although there is concern about offers above the competitive level affecting prices.
+Offers above \$0.00 were part of the clearing price in all but three of the 208 hours when the clearing price was above \$0.00. - Market design was evaluated as mixed because the DASR product does not include performance obligations.
 Offers should be based on opportunity cost only, to ensure competitive outcomes and that market power cannot be exercised.